-Overview of Social Security Disability Benefits in Pennsylvania
+Overview of Social Security Disability Benefits in Philadelphia

 Social Security disability benefits consist of monthly payments that help support a person who has become too disabled to work.
-While Pennsylvania doesn’t have state-funded disability programs, people with a disabling condition can be eligible to apply for:
+While Philadelphia doesn’t have state-funded disability programs under state law, people with a disabling condition can be eligible to apply for:

 - Supplemental Security Income (SSI)

 For 2020, the maximum amount of these two types of disability benefits a person can receive per month is $3,011.
 This reflects a 1.6% cost of living increase1 (COLA) from 2019.